survivejs/webpack-book/manuscript/loading/04_javascript.md

 # Loading JavaScript

-Webpack processes ES6 module definitions by default and transforms them into code.
-It does **not** transform ES6 specific syntax apart, such as `const`.
+Webpack processes ES2015 module definitions by default and transforms them into code.
+It does **not** transform specific syntax, such as `const`, though.
 The resulting code can be problematic especially in the older browsers.

 To get a better idea of the default transform, consider the example output below: